 Were you thinking, "Almost a Leap Year baby!"
 If so, gotcha!

 This is a running joke in our family.
 Beth was not born during a Leap Year, but SO many people say that about her birthday.
 And yet when we tell them that she wasn't born during a Leap Year, they look at us uncomprehendingly.

-THIS IS NOT HARD, PEOPLE.
+This is not difficult.
 This is not a Zen koan where, if you asked me "What is Truth" and I could respond, "Go wash your bowls."
-YOU CAN ONLY BE A LEAP YEAR BABY IF YOU WERE BORN DURING A LEAP YEAR.
+The only change you have being a leap year baby is if you were born during a leap year!
 And yet everyone who says "Almost a Leap Year baby!" are sincerely impressed that Beth missed by one day being born on February 29th.

 Interestingly, if her birthday had been March 1, I'll bet you that NO ONE would ever say "Almost a Leap Year baby!"

-(I think I've only met one person who was born on February 29.
+But this year is actually a leap year---and Wednesday is the big day!
+I think I've only met one person who was born on February 29.
 He seemed to have fun with it.
-Upon turning 72, he said that now he was now 18 and could vote, but he'd have to wait twelve more years till he could drink... )
+Upon turning 72, he said that now he was 18 and could vote, but he'd have to wait twelve more years till he could drink...

 Part of all this is the way cliches and expressions get lodged into people's thinking.
 I used to read articles where the author would say something like "It's only X-number of years till 1984," as if, because of Orwell's novel, that year was set in stone as the year totalitarianism would become the norm.
 "Fifteen minutes of fame" is another cliche routinely used by media writers; you'd swear that someone has a stop watch and is counting how many minutes certain people are occupying within the public's attention.